Hello! In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 The examples in this tutorial include journal articles with and without a DOI and open access journal articles.

-To list an author, type the name in reverse order.
+List the first author with the name in reverse order.
 Type the last name, a comma, and the first name, followed by a period.
 If the author's middle name or initial is given, include it after the first name.

 Bibliography Example: